A reduction procedure and pipeline for the detection of trans-Neptunian objects using occultations: Finding Occultations

 We inject simulated events into observed light-curves, which are used to quantify the efficiency of the detection algorithm and human vetting (see \S\ref{sec: human vetting}).
 Each batch of 100 frames (4 or 10 seconds) has a 25\% probability to have a simulated event injected into its flux data.
 This is done after regular event detection is completed for that batch.
 A star is picked at random from stars that did not pass the smaller (70\% overlap) template bank.
 This makes sure that the star does not have a pre-existing occultation-like light-curve.

-The flux from two consecutive batches is used as the baseline for each injected event, where the peak of the simulated event is placed randomly somewhere in the middle 100 frames (the region searched by the pipeline).
+The flux from two consecutive batches is used as the baseline for each injected event, where the peak of the simulated event is centered on a randomly chosen time frame out of the middle 100 frames (the region searched by the pipeline).
 We begin by taking the detrended flux as used by the regular analysis:

 where $f_r$ and $f_d$ are the raw and detrended fluxes in each batch, and $P_N(f)$ is the $N$-th order polynomial fit to the flux $f$.
 We then extract any residual slow variations in the light-curves, by fitting a 2nd order polynomial to the detrended flux over the entire 200 images.
 The difference between the de-trended flux and the polynomial fit represents the noise for that event: